matthiaskozubal/layout-dm/README.md

 ## Run on custom input data
 ### Based on data objects
-1. Place your objects in proper /data/ subdirectories
+1. Place your objects in proper input/ subdirectories
-  - header files
+  - header files (in `input/headers`)
     - schema: `*.header`
-  - images
+  - images (in `input/images/`)
     - schema: `*_background.png`, `*_product.png`, or `*_logo.png`
-  - text files
+  - text files (in `input/texts`)
     - schema: `*.txt`
-2. Generate data from the data stored in /data/ subdirectories
+2. Generate data from the data stored in input/ subdirectories
   - `generate_data()`
     - to get the input for the layout dm in a form of an instance of torch_geometric.data.data.Data
 3. Make predictions